Perspectives : Investment | May 31, 2023

 • ESG funds are subject to ESG investment risk, which is the chance that the stocks or bonds screened by the index provider or advisor, as applicable, for ESG criteria generally will underperform the market as a whole or, in the aggregate, will trail returns of other funds screened for ESG criteria.
 The index provider or advisor’s assessment of a company, based on the company’s level of involvement in a particular industry or their own ESG criteria, may differ from that of other funds or an investor’s assessment of such company.
 As a result, the companies deemed eligible by the index provider or advisor may not reflect the beliefs and values of any particular investor and may not exhibit positive or favorable ESG characteristics.
 The evaluation of companies for ESG screening or integration is dependent on the timely and accurate reporting of ESG data by the companies.
 Successful application of the screens will depend on the index provider or advisor’s proper identification and analysis of ESG data.
 The advisor may not be successful in assessing and identifying companies that have or will have a positive impact or support a given position.
 In some circumstances, companies could ultimately have a negative or no impact or support of a given position.

-Kimberly Stockton Senior Manager and Investment, Research Analyst
+Kimberly Stockton Senior Manager and Investment Analyst

 Jeff Seegers Investment Analyst